fredzo/awtris/README.md

 For that you will need to setup Wifi for each Awtris device with [Autoconnect](https://hieromon.github.io/AutoConnect) :
 1. Turn on your Awitris device
 2. Connect your Wiimote (needed for the Wifi stack to work properly in shared mode with Bluetooth)
-2. Use your phone or laptop to connect to the "Awtrix" Wifi Access Point
+2. Use your phone or laptop to connect to the "Awtris" Wifi Access Point
 3. Enter your Wifi password in the <a href="https://en.wikipedia.org/wiki/Captive_portal">captive portal</a> using the [AutoConnect menu](https://hieromon.github.io/AutoConnect/menu.html).
 4. Wait for a few seconds for the password to be saved in the NVS memory (if password has not been saved upon restart, run the procedure one more time)